Sreenidhi-A/Egg_size_classification/README.md

 The current model focusses on determining whether the egg is normal egg (medium) or Ostrich egg (large) based on the size of the images of various eggs.
 Tensorflow and Keras frameworks have been used as keras is better for small datasets.
 Nineteen types of eggs are taken as reference with each 5 records of various observations.
 Species, Length and width of the egg are the main parameters considered for the study.
-Further selected ML Techniques viz.
-Decision Tree, Random Forest, Linear Regression, Lasso Regression, and Ridge Regression are applied to determine the accuracy scores.
-The results have been interpreted and visualized.